Toshi's Table

 Why You'll Love This Recipe

-• Buffalo hummus is a crowd pleaser!
-Use the scale button on the recipe card to double or triple the recipe for a crowd!
+• It's a total crowd pleaser!
+Use the scale button on the recipe card to double or triple the recipe.

 Small bowls with white beans, tahini, garlic powder and salt, water and hot sauce.

-• Tahini - this can be found in the “international” aisle of most grocery stores.
-Tahini is made from sesame seeds.
-This is what gives hummus its creamy texture!
+• Tahini - this can be found in the "international" aisle of most grocery stores.
+Tahini is made from sesame seeds and gives hummus its creamy texture!

-• Hot sauce - I recommend using Frank’s RedHot hot sauce but you can also use Frank's Buffalo hot sauce.
-I’ve also made this with Texas Pete hot sauce.
+• Hot sauce - I recommend using Frank's RedHot sauce but you can also use Frank's Buffalo sauce.
+I've also made this with Texas Pete hot sauce.

-• Spices - garlic powder, sea salt and paprika (optional) to sprinkle on top!
+• Spices - garlic powder, sea salt and paprika to sprinkle on top!

 Step by Step Instructions